FudanMPL/pMPL/README.md

 ## Introduction
 pMPL is a three-party learning framework based on vector space secret sharing with the privileged setting where a party can be set as the privileged party before machine learning.
-Without the participation of it, assist parties have no chance to reveal the secret value even if they collude.
-Meanwhile, pMPL can tolerate either of assist parties dropping out during training.  pMPL supports linear regression, logistic regression and neural networks.
+Without the participation of it, assistant parties have no chance to reveal the secret value even if they collude.
+Meanwhile, pMPL can tolerate either of the assistant parties dropping out during training.  pMPL supports linear regression, logistic regression and neural networks.

 ## Repository Structure
 * '3PC/': The training process if no party drops out.

-* '2PC/': The training process if one assist party drops out.
+* '2PC/': The training process if one assistant party drops out.

 ## Running for 3pc